 What are the chances of getting a job?

 Demand for early childhood teachers is expected to continue to grow due to a shortage of qualified and experienced early childhood teachers.
-One reason for this is that there are a limited places for early childhood teachers to study, so less graduates are entering the workforce.
 There are also gaps left by many early childhood teachers leaving or retiring.

 Strong demand for speakers of te reo Māori and Pacific languages

 Demand for early childhood teachers who speak and teach te reo Māori or Pacific languages is strong.
 Teach NZ offer scholarships to speakers of te reo Māori and Pacific languages to encourage them to train as early childhood teachers.